2015 Connect 4 Mental Health Awardees Announced

 Individuals with serious mental illness die decades earlier than the general population, largely from preventable primary health conditions.
 Jefferson Center for Mental Health in Colorado partnered with community organizations to develop Union Square Health Home, a fully integrated health care home for adults with serious mental illness, to ensure that people who suffer from mental illness receive whole health care and are diverted from inappropriate and costly care settings.
 Union Square offers psychiatric and mental health treatment, substance use disorder treatment, primary care, wellness services and peer health coaching under one roof.
 Since 2013, 653 patients have enrolled in Union Square.
 With the award, they will train a Peer Specialist to facilitate their Chronic Disease Self-Management Program.

 Connect 4 Mental Health (C4MH) is a nationwide initiative calling for communities to prioritize serious mental illness and advocate for new approaches that aim to help make a difference for individuals living with these conditions, their families and their communities.
-C4MH is an alliance between the National Alliance on Mental Illness (NAMI), the National Council for Behavioral Health (National Council), Otsuka Pharmaceutical Development & Commercialization, Inc. and Lundbeck.
+C4MH is an alliance between the National Alliance on Mental Illness (NAMI), the National Council for Mental Wellbeing (National Council), Otsuka Pharmaceutical Development & Commercialization, Inc. and Lundbeck.
 To learn more, visit www.connect4mentalhealth.com.